 - conduct involving issues of national or international significance

 - conduct detrimentally affecting disadvantaged or vulnerable consumer groups

-- conduct in concentrated markets which impacts on small business consumers or suppliers
+- conduct in concentrated markets which impacts on small businesses or suppliers

 - conduct involving a significant new or emerging market issue